davidedc/Fizzygum-website/_docs/slides-maker.md

 last_modified_at: 2018-03-20T15:59:46-04:00
 ---

-{% include video id="XsxDH4HcOWA" provider="youtube" %}
+{% include video id="R0IBdCglQgM" provider="youtube" %}

 ## Transcript

-The slides maker is one of the sample apps in Fizzygum.
+The Slides Maker is one of the sample apps in Fizzygum.

 To open it, double click on the slide icon: